luzhixing12345/Anime-WGAN/README.md

 This is my first try of GAN, I have heard of it many times but never try to learn it.
 Concidentally here comes my final report of [data science introduction](https://github.com/luzhixing12345/data-science-introduction) lesson, and the final homework is to do something related to data.
 So that's a good chance to learn GAN !
 I read some papers of GAN and it's really interesting.

-[An article](https://zhuanlan.zhihu.com/p/24767059) from Zhihu inspired me that why not try to generate my own anime faces/avater?
+[An article](https://zhuanlan.zhihu.com/p/24767059) from Zhihu inspired me that why not try to generate my own anime faces/avatar?
 So I start to code.

 Actually I must admit that my pretrained model doesn't perform as well as I excepted, there maybe many excellent model structures or projects which can solve this problem well today.
 However, the origin purposal of this project is just to learn something about GAN, I choose to use WGAN-GP for it's wonderfull mathematical derivation, I'd like to finish my own project instead of just git clone an excellent project and run without doing anything.

 Especialy thank to [pytorch-wgan](https://github.com/Zeleni9/pytorch-wgan), really helps me a lot.
 Thank you so much.

 Actually at first I want to generate 256x256 images, that's why I crawled 256x256 images and made that dataset.
 But as the size of image multiply 4, the model performs extremly bad.
 Maybe I need a better model struture.
 I've tried to use residual block but it doesn't work well.

-If you are interested in this part, you could check in branch `model256` for more details.

 If you have any other question, leave your confusion in Issue and I will apply as soon as possible.